 Should you or someone you know benefit from this level of support or you would like to find out more please click here to download more information or contact one of our designated safeguarding leads.

-I have been working as a senior leader at St Cuthbert's since 2019 when I secured the Executive Headteacher position.
-Leading our school, alongside Christ The King is an enjoyable and challenging task.
+I am currently an Executive head teacher across two Blessed Edward Bamber Multi Academy Trust schools.
+I began leading Christ the King Catholic Academy in 2010 as Headteacher and eagerly joined St Cuthbert's in 2019 when I secured the Executive Headteacher position.
+Leading both schools is an enjoyable and challenging task.
 No two days are the same and this keeps me focused!
-I love working with our school community to help the children in our care secure great educational outcomes.
-I strive to be the best that I can be, each and every day and work hard to remove any barriers that families and children face in our school.
-This is why I love my role as Safeguarding lead so much.
-The impact that our pastoral team has on supporting those in need is a fruitful and special one.Since being very little I have always wanted to be a teacher.
-I enjoyed nothing more than playing pretend schools with my sister as a little girl.
+I love working with our school communities to help the children in our care secure great educational outcomes.
+I strive to be the best that I can be, each and every day and work hard with our staff team and governors to remove any barriers that families and children face in our school.
+This is why I love my role as safeguarding lead so much.
+The impact that our experienced pastoral team has on supporting those in need is a fruitful and special one.Since being very little I have always wanted to be a teacher.
+I enjoyed nothing more than playing pretend schools with my sister.
 We loved writing out registers and ticking off the children who were present.
 I remember it vividly.
 That said, I never really thought I would end up as a headteacher and safeguarding lead of two schools - strange how life pans out!
-After completing my teaching degree, (Bachelor of Arts in Primary Education with QTS), at the University of Cumbria, I secured my first post as a Year 1 class teacher at Sacred Heart, in Thornton.
-After a series of different teaching roles there I moved to a team leader position in key stage two at St Wulstan's (now St Wulstan's and St Edmund's in Fleetwood and then on to be a Deputy at St Bernadette's Bispham and then in 2011 to Christ The King Catholic Primary School as Head teacher.
+After completing my teaching degree, (Bachelor of Arts in Primary Education with QTS), at the University of Cumbria, I secured my first post as a Year 1 class teacher at Sacred Heart Primary, in Thornton.
+After a series of different teaching roles there I moved to a team leader position in key stage two at St Wulstan's (now St Wulstan's and St Edmund's) in Fleetwood and then on to be a Deputy at St Bernadette's Primary in Bispham.
+FInally in May 2010 to Christ The King Catholic Primary School as Head teacher.
 God clearly has a plan for me remaining in Catholic education.
-I strongly believe that schools play a vital role in preparing for a child's success in life and am incredibly proud of the school team I lead supporting that journey.
-Outside of school I am an active Mummy to Eva (an energetic ten year old who attends Christ The King Catholic Academy).
+Outside of school I am an active Mummy to Eva (an energetic eleven year old who leaves Christ The King Catholic Academy in September 2023).
 Together we enjoy spending time with family and close friends making the most of our time together.
 We are often out on bikes or scooters in our local area and are also rather keen on a beach trip or two!
 Some of our favourite times together though are spent going to the theatre and enjoying holidays away exploring new places.
+I strongly believe that schools play a vital role in preparing for a child's success in life.
+I am incredibly proud of the school teams we are blessed to have at St Cuthbert's and Christ the King and love supporting that journey as both a Mum and a leader.

 I moved from my hometown of Liverpool to spend 4 years at the University of Cumbria studying for a BA Honours in History with Qualified Teacher Status.Following my degree, I decided to stay in Lancaster and I was lucky enough to secure a teaching role at Devonshire Primary, where I spent 6 years teaching years 2, 3 and 6.
 I had no plans to leave Devonshire but I was offered a 2 year secondment to the Local Authority as a Maths Consultant, supporting schools across Blackpool to teach maths.
 It was in this role, I met Mrs Smith and my BEBCMAT journey began.
 I came to Christ the King 10 years ago as SENDCO and since then have had many different roles, Assistant Head, Trust lead for maths and current Executive Assistant Principal across both Primary schools.
 An important part of my role is safeguarding and ensuring our children are safe and ensuring we can work collectively to break down barriers some families and children may face during their time with us.
 In my spare time, I love travelling as much as possible and spending time with my family and friends.